More information on Liv-ex prices, answers to frequently asked questions, and a selection of training videos to help you get started.

 No, insurance is only chargeable for wines we store or transport on your behalf.

-Does this also affect wine picked up from GCS in Bordeaux?
+Does this also affect wine picked up from Vine Bordeaux?

-Customers collecting stocks from GCS in Bordeaux will not be charged insurance as stocks will be held at Liv-ex’s risk.
+Customers collecting stocks from Vine Bordeaux will not be charged insurance as stocks will be held at Liv-ex’s risk.

 What does Vine charge for insurance?